LuisM6/OdorTemporalControl2021/1_Odor_temporal_control_for_calcium_imaging/README.txt

 2. Odor control virtual instruments

-The LAbVIEW software needed to run the olfactometer is in the folder Olfactometer_for_Microscopy
+The LabVIEW software needed to run the olfactometer is in the folder Olfactometer_for_Microscopy.
+The main VI is Odor_control_m.vi and it calls all the other sub-VIs.
+Most of the sub-VIs were also part of the control software of Gershow et al 2012 (Nature Methods).